plp13/qman/src/qman.1.md

 **-K \-\-global\-apropos** _regexp_ ...
 : Show the contents of all manual pages whose names and/or short descriptions match any of the _regexp_ arguments.
-This option may take a long time to execute and must be used with care and/or in conjuction with **-T**.
+This option can cause long execution time and must be used with care and/or in conjuction with **-T**.

 **-a \-\-all** _page_ ...
-: Show the contents of all manual pages whose names matches any of the _page_ arguments.
-This option may take a long time to execute and must be used with care and/or in conjuction with **-T**.
+: Show the contents of all manual pages whose names match any of the _page_ arguments.
+This option can cause long execution time and must be used with care and/or in conjuction with **-T**.

 **-T, \-\-cli**